 Financial acumen: A strong understanding of financial concepts, including credit risk assessment and financial analysis, is crucial for making decisions to minimise risk.

-Communication skills: Excellent communication is basically a requirement as it is vital for interacting with customers and maintaining these relations while still negotiating favourable payment terms.
+Communication skills: Excellent communication is a requirement as it is vital for interacting with customers and maintaining these relations while still negotiating favourable payment terms.

 Attention to detail: While precision is essential for all members of the financial team, it is a pivotal skill as an Accounts Receivable or Credit Officer to avoid errors and oversights in transactional tasks.

-Analytical thinking: The ability to analyse data and make informed decisions about credit limits and debt collection strategies is a core competency to ensure that the business's financial stability is maintained.
+Analytical thinking: The ability to analyse data and make informed decisions about credit limits and debt collection strategies is a core competency to ensure the business's financial stability is maintained.

 Legal knowledge: Familiarity with relevant laws and regulations, especially those related to debt collection, is beneficial as it aids in making decisions based on a customer’s creditworthiness.